AJWest22/MS4/README.md

 ### **Forms**

-- There are several forms on this site: A login form, a signup form, editing and updating a product, and a profile form, addig reviws and blog posts forms, and editing a review or blog post form, and a checkout form,
+- There are several forms on this site: A login form, a signup form, editing and updating a product, and a profile form, addig reviws and blog posts forms, and editing a review or blog post form, and a checkout form.
+All forms have a CSRF token, to ensure the data is secure and all fields are required for the forms before submitting to ensure form validation.

   - The Login Form: